 Generative AI has quickly moved from speculative tech to everyday tool.
 It writes emails, generates images, answers questions, and even codes.
 But while the outputs have evolved at a staggering pace, something hasn’t quite kept up: how we actually interact with it.
+I’ve been reflecting on this gap—between capability and experience—and it’s clear we need a shift in focus.
+If generative AI is going to reach its full potential, we have to start rethinking the interfaces that connect humans to these systems.
+Because the real opportunity isn’t just in what AI can do — it’s in how we help people use it confidently, clearly, and effectively.

-The Tech is Smart—The Interaction Isn’t
+The Tech is Smart — The Interaction Isn’t

 It’s fascinating how powerful these models have become.
 But often, using them feels like having a conversation with someone who forgets what you said 30 seconds ago.
 That’s not just a context window limitation—it’s a UX challenge.
+A challenge that calls for better continuity, memory cues, and scaffolding within the interface.

 When Outputs Go Off-Track, Where’s the Recovery?

+We’ve all seen generative AI generate things that feel… off.
+Maybe it misunderstood tone, missed nuance, or hallucinated something out of left field.
 What’s missing is a meaningful way for users to course-correct in the moment.
 Simple undo buttons or thumbs-down icons aren’t enough.
 We need smarter UI patterns that allow users to guide the AI more directly—without needing to start from scratch every time.
+Think branching suggestions, revision sliders, or editable parameters users can tweak without needing prompt engineering expertise.
+Recovery shouldn’t feel like punishment—it should feel like co-creation.

 Bias and Black Boxes

-Transparency can be a feature, not just a responsibility.
+“Transparency can be a feature, not just a responsibility.“

 Customization Shouldn’t Be a Hidden Skill

+Some users want poetic prose.
+Others want bullet points.
+Most just want to avoid “regenerate response” fatigue.
 But giving feedback like “make it more concise” or “change the tone” still feels like a trick only power users know.
 Why not expose those controls up front?
-Think sliders, dropdowns, or prompt presets—UI elements that empower users instead of expecting them to know how to phrase their requests just right.
+Think sliders, dropdowns, or prompt presets — UI elements that empower users instead of expecting them to know how to phrase their requests just right.
+These tools should work like design systems — intuitive, modular, and user-centered.

 Data Privacy Can’t Be an Afterthought